Stefano Ragazzo making his rope-solo ascent of 'Riders on the Storm' at the Torres del Paine, Patagonia

 Stefano Ragazzo rope solo on Riders on the Storm, one of the most famous big walls in the world.
 This extraordinary news comes straight from Patagonia, where the 34-year-old Italian mountain guide has succeeded on the legendary route that ascends directly upo the east face of the Central Tower in the Torres del Paine massif.
 First climbed over six stormy weeks between late 1990 and early 1991 by Kurt Albert, Bernd Arnold, Norbert Bätz, Peter Dittrich and Wolfgang Güllich, this 1300m line is considered one of the crown jewels in Patagonia's repertoire of big wall climbs.
 At the time the Germans breached difficulties up to 7c free and A3 aid, and after numerous attempts by various expeditions, the coveted first free ascent was finally made in 2024 by Nico Favresse, Siebe Vanhee, Sean Villanueva O'Driscoll and Drew Smith.
 Now there's the first-ever rope solo ascent, in capsule style: after fixing the first 12 pitches, Ragazzo began his push on 21 Februar and returned to base on 7 March, having reached the summit at 12:40 pm the previous day.
 His success follows several other big wall rope solos, most notably the historic, first rope-solo of Eternal Flame on the Nameless Tower in the Trango Towers massif in 2024.

-Stefano, that's awesome!
-Did you go to Patagonia specifically for this route, or was there something else on the cards?
+Stefano, nice one!
+Did you go to Patagonia just for this route, or was there something else on the cards?

 No no, just this.
 Only for Riders.

 Yes, massively!
-In July I'd been in Pakistan with two American guys, Michael Hutchins and Christopher Wright.
+In July I'd been in Pakistan with two American climbers, Michael Hutchins and Christopher Wright.
 Chris unfortunately got injured and the expedition didn't work out, but even before the accident I didn't feel comfortable, mentally or physically.
-I felt completely overtrained – I'd trained too hard, I was struggling to acclimatise.
+I felt completely overtrained – I'd trained too hard and I was struggling to acclimatise.
 So when I got home I told myself: "OK, reset everything, start from scratch and find a goal that's entirely yours."
-I realised the time had come to do an Eternal Flame 2.0.
+I realised the time had come to do a sort of Eternal Flame 2.0.

-So after that "failure" you found new motivation?
+So that "failure" acutally gave you some new motivation?

 I'm always like that – when I get angry, when something pisses me off, I find the energy to turn things around and do something cool.
 A bit like when The North Face dropped me before Eternal Flame.
 So I started building.
 First thing, I changed coach.
-And then I got my head down and trained hard from the end of August until January 10th, when I left.
+And then I got my head down and trained hard from the end of August until the 10th of January, when I left for Patagonia.
 I dedicated those six months to training every single day.
 I stopped working, I stopped doing anything else.
 Every morning and afternoon I trained.

 And did it work?

-Like a charm.
+Amazingly.
 Me and my coach talked it through to figure out what I really needed.
 Lots of cardio, obviously, and plenty of climbing and gym work.
 And loads of haulbag practice.
-I'd fix a rope on a route and go up and down with a backpack containing 10 kilos of water.
+I'd fix a rope on a route and go up and down with a rucksack filled with 10 kilos of water.
 Up and down on the jumar – I'd do 500-600 metres of jumaring every afternoon.
 Physically and mentally I felt prepared, and when I left I knew I'd done everything I needed to do beforehand.

-Plus, out there – unlike the Trango – you don't have the altitude issue.
+Plus, out there – unlike the Trango – you don't have to acclimatise

 Yes, that was pretty important mentally, because I felt I could recover much more quickly during the night.
 Especially at the beginning, when I was hauling the bags up and fixing the first pitches, I felt I recovered well overnight.
 But that was the only thing that was easier.
 Everything else was way harder.